 Courtney Adamo was raised on a remote tulip farm in America.
 A country girl at heart, she now lives in London with her husband and their four children (two boys and two girls).
 She is co-founder of Babyccino Kids, an online shopping portal representing the best and most stylish children's shops (including, of course, Tootsa MacGinty).

 Jessica leads a double life; part fashion designer, part interiors buyer running London's uber cool inspitalfields home and interiors store.
 Word of warning - if you're pressed for time Do Not Enter This Shop!

 Meanwhile her fashion label JAU embodies intelligent, unusual designs with a flair for wearability.
 Rumour has it that her next collection will focus strongly on accessories, and a new "JAU LABEL" ASOS Boutique will be opening soon.

 Mina Holland - Writer

-Mina is Contributing Editor of The Observer Food Monthly magazine and her first book, The Edible Atlas: Around the world in 39 cuisines, was published by Canongate in March 2014.
+Mina is Contributing Editor of The Observer Food Monthly magazine and her first book, The Edible Atlas: Around the world in 39 cuisines, will be published by Canongate in March 2014.
 When not eating or drinking, she can usually be found with her canine friends at Battersea Dogs Home, where she volunteers each week.

 DJ Philly - DJ